Spicy Shrimp Nachos are one of my favorite quick meals, especially for a quick lunch.

 Shrimp Nachos Calories

-Shrimp Nachos, at least the way I’ve made them, contain 708 calories.
+Shrimp Nachos, at least the way I’ve made them, contain 708 calories per serving.

 I’ve calculated the nutrition information using an app on my phone called Lose It!
 It seems to be pretty reliable.

 How do like to eat nachos?
 Have you had shrimp nachos before?